vahidbaharvand/test4z/supportive-cases/db2/README.md

 ## Information
-* This sample test suite uses @zowe/db2-for-zowe-cli for the DB2 communication.
 * To be able to run the tests, at least one of the following conditions must be fulfilled:
     1. z/OSMF system and DB2 system are on the same LPAR
-    2. In the SetupBatchAppDB2.sh file, specify the DB2 system (ex: *JOBPARM SYSAFF=HB01)
+    2. In the /supportive-cases/db2/setup/script.sh file, specify the DB2 system (ex: *JOBPARM SYSAFF=HB01)

 ## Note
 Before continue to this installation, make sure you completed the following installations:
 * [/Readme.md](/README.md)

+* During the `npm install`, some of the dependencies may throw errors, as long as `npm install` doesn't interrupt, this errors must be ignored.

 ## Installation